Ego Leonard

-Ego Leonard is a Dutch painter and sculptor, and possibly an anonymous guerrilla artist, whose works prominently feature outsized Lego figures.
-Sometimes the name also is applied to sculptures, apparently made by Leonard, which have been found on beaches at various locations in the world since the late 2000s.
-The sculptures are in the form of "minifigures", but are constructed from fibreglass enlarged to two and a half metres in height, and have the message “No Real Than You Are” in capital letters written on their torsos.
-The appearance of an "Ego Leonard" giant figure on Siesta Beach, Florida, became number two on the Time list of the "Top 10 Oddball-News Stories of 2011."
-It is unclear whether Ego Leonard is the name of a person or merely a fictional character as the figure, but it is most likely a fictional name, as Ego Leonard can be reworked to read L, Ego or LEGO.
+Ego Leonard is a guerrilla art project by Leon Keer, who also uses the name as a pseudonym, and Peter Westerink, founder of Planet Streetpainting and Streetpeter.com; the project consists primarily of outsized Lego figures.
+The name is also applied to sculptures, made by "Leonard", which have been found on beaches at various locations in the world since the late 2000s.
+The sculptures are in the form of "minifigures", but are constructed from fibreglass enlarged to two and a half metres in height, and have the message "No Real Than You Are" in capital letters written on their torsos.

+Ego Leonard can be reworked to read L, Ego or LEGO.
 The letters can also be rearranged to spell "A LEGO drone".
+The project received notable coverage in 2011, when it was found in Siesta Key Beach in Florida, United States.

+Lego sculptures

 2007

 The first oversized minifigure attributed to Leonard was retrieved from the sea off Zandvoort, Netherlands, on 7 August 2007.
 It had a yellow head and a blue torso.
-It was suggested at the time that "No Real Than You Are" might become a meme similar to "All your base are belong to us", or that a word is missing and it should read, "no more real than you are".
+It was suggested at the time that "No Real Than You Are" might become a popular meme akin to "All your base are belong to us", or that a word is missing and it should read, "no more real than you are".

 2008

 A second giant Lego figure was found off Brighton Beach, United Kingdom, on 29 October 2008.
 The green, yellow, and red sculpture again bore the words "No Real Than You Are" on its torso.
-A spokeswoman for the Lego company stated that it was a surprise to the company, and may have been related to an exhibition in the next few weeks that "Ego Leonard" would have in London.
+A spokeswoman for the Lego company stated that it was a surprise to the company, and perpetuated the idea that it may be related to a possible exhibition in the next few weeks held by "Ego Leonard" in London.